-Seattle Housing Authority established an MTW Block Grant Fund under the original MTW Agreement in 1999.
-SHA continues to use single fund flexibility under the First Amendment to the MTW Agreement (and now under the Extension Agreement).
+Seattle Housing Authority's use of MTW funding flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships, and to meet locally defined needs.
+SHA uses this single fund flexibility as required by the First Amendment to the MTW Agreement.
 Funding flexibility allowed under MTW supports a variety of low-income housing services and programs and is central to the agency's Local Asset Management Plan (LAMP).
-SHA's LAMP includes the whole of its operations, including MTW Block Grant sources and uses.
-During 2022, SHA exercised its MTW flexibility to allocate MTW Block Grant revenues among the Authority's housing and administrative programs.
+SHA's LAMP includes the whole of its operations, including sources and uses of revenue.
+During 2023, SHA exercised its MTW flexibility to allocate MTW revenues among the Authority's housing and administrative programs.
 This enabled SHA to further its mission and strategic plan by balancing the mix of housing types, services, capital investment and administrative support to different low-income housing programs and different groups of low-income residents and voucher participants.

-In 2022, Seattle Housing used single fund authority of \$50.1 million to support the following activities:
+In 2023, Seattle Housing used single fund authority of \$76.5 million to support the following activities: